Land Use PlanWhat will the Port of Hamilton look like in 5... 10... 20 years?

 A port is also an industrial community, comprising a network of companies.
 Port strategies may include initiatives that contribute to a more integrated, sustainable and efficient port community.

-The Land Use Plan must explain how port activities will be undertaken in a financially and socially responsible, and environmentally sustainable fashion.
+The Land Use Plan explains how port activities will be undertaken in a financially and socially responsible, and environmentally sustainable fashion.